VicenteMartiCentelles/CageCavityCalc/README.md

     grid_size = float(form.grid_edit.text())
 ValueError: could not convert string to float: '1,0' This error is fixed by changing the regional settings of the operating sistems to use a "." to separate decimals.

+Error "ValueError: data must be of shape (n, m), where there are n points of dimension m" is typical when CageCavityCalc is not able to determine the cavity (i.e. cavity volume = 0 A^3).
+To solve this error it is recommended to reduce the grid size to run again the cavity calculation to cheit if CageCavityCalc is able to determine the cavity.